aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/dot1x-settings.md

       enabled: <bool; default=False>

       # List of RADIUS server groups to be used for 802.1X authentication and accounting.
+      # Automatically generates `aaa_settings.authentication.dot1x.default` and `aaa_settings.accounting.dot1x.default`, overriding any manual settings.
-      # The order of the list defines the priority.
+      # The order of the list defines the server group priority.
 Each group name must also be defined on at least one server under `aaa_settings.radius.servers`.
       radius_groups:

           # RADIUS server group name.